 A who’s-who of New Zealand cycling are in Christchurch this weekend for the prestigious Armstrong Motor Group Festival of Cycling.

-In just six years Christchurch’s Armstrong Motor Group Festival of Cycling has become one of New Zealand’s premier cycling events.
-The quality and depth of the fields for this weekend of riding is second only to the Tour of Southland, but this is also an event providing something for everyone with more than 1000 riders of all age and ability taking on a two-wheeled challenge.
+In just seven years Christchurch’s Armstrong Motor Group Festival of Cycling has become one of New Zealand’s premier cycling events.
+But this is also an event providing something for everyone with almost 900 riders of all age and ability taking on a weekend of two-wheeled challenges.

-On Sunday the action moves downtown for the Armstrong Motor Group City Criterium.
-In an action-packed day events vary from kids’ races to BMX and trials displays to celebrity tandem races and recreational events allowing punters to experience Euro-style racing at home.
-The feature events, however, will be the elite men and women where traditionally huge crowds turn out to watch Olympians, Tour de France riders and recent Commonwealth Games stars doing battle up close around the exciting Oxford Terrace café strip.
+On Sunday the action moves downtown for the Armstrong Motor Group City Criterium, raced this year within Canterbury University.
+In an action-packed day, events vary from kids’ races to BMX and trials displays to recreational events allowing punters to experience Euro-style racing at home.

 Riders such as Jeremy Yates, Robin Reid, Daniel Barry, James McCoy, James Williamson (Alex) and Paul Odlin all have ample experience in the criterium format, but fast-finishing former Olympian Jason Allen (Chch) won the Armstrong Motor Group City Criterium in 2007 and has good form following a gold medal at the Oceania track cycling championship last week.
 Watch out, too, for talented Invercargill teens Cam Karwowski, Piet Bulling, Tom Beadle, Matt Zenovich and Tom Vessey, who are all up and coming speedsters in the national development squad.